TIMELINE: Jennifer Dalquez's journey to death row and acquittal

 To earn more, she cleaned for different households on the side.
 Dalquez said she was planning to go back to the Philippines for good in January 2015.

 She was hired to clean an Emirati policeman’s house.
-But according to Dalquez, her employer tried to rape her at knifepoint.
-She defended herself and managed to get hold of the knife, which she used when she accidentally killed him.
+According to Dalquez, her employer tried to rape her at knifepoint.
+She defended herself and managed to get hold of the knife.
+She accidentally killed him.

 In an audio message sent by militant OFW group Migrante as an appeal to President Rodrigo Duterte, Jennifer narrated what happened.
 Listen to her story here: